These cat hacks are fun and easy to do! If you own a cat or kitty, you need to know these tips!

 Is your furniture getting clawed to shreds?
 Make your own cat deterrent spray using water, essential oils, and dish liquid.
 It’s easy to make and will stop your cat from ruining your sofa.
 Cat hacks that keep these furry friends in line are super useful.

 Keep cat food fresher and make it easier to pour with this cat food hack: keep it in a drink pitcher!
 No more fussing with those annoying cat food bags!

-This clever Reddit user hacked some IKEA doll beds to make cat bunk beds.
+Hack some IKEA doll beds like this clever Reddit user did to make cat bunk beds.
 How cute is that?

 Any cat would be lucky to have an indoor grass lounge.
 Look at how happy Truffles looks here!